johnmahugu/Car-Wash/readme.md

 ### Database

-Import database and update .env file to match database location / port (note the .env would not be version controlled in a normal setting for security)
+Import database in the root directory called car-wash.sql and update .env file to match database location / port (note the .env would not be version controlled in a normal setting for security)

 ## Design and Development Methodology.